n1d3v/pyfetch/README.md

 ![gh log](https://github.com/n1d3v/pyfetch/assets/135556230/36b37cb0-0023-4ae2-8b3c-27fa7ce2b3db)

 ## How to install
-Note: This is a WIP and not done (very close to).
+Note: This is very close to being done so everything may not work as intended.
 Please send bug reports if something goes wrong.

 ### Install Deps
 ```python